Testing 3 popular AI-powered sky replacement tools

 AI-assisted photo technologies mostly exist to help you save time while editing, or improve image quality using small sensors or when processing images.
 But sometimes they can radically change your photos, as in the case with sky replacement features.

 Swapping a sky in a photo was initially a head-scratcher for me.
-One of the appeals of landscape , for instance, is to get out amid nature and experience the colors and wonder of a sunrise or sunset.
-Doing that takes work: planning the shoot, determining the best time to arrive and set , checking weather estimates, picking a composition, and sometimes standing around in cold weather waiting for the show to begin.
+One of the appeals of photography, for instance, is to get out amid nature and experience the colors and wonder of a or sunset.
+Doing that takes work: planning the shoot, determining the best time to arrive and set up, checking weather estimates, picking a composition, and sometimes standing around in cold weather waiting for the show to begin.

 AI Sky Replacement